Gerald-Ha/GG-Asus-Fan-Control/README.md

 # GG Asus Fan Control

 GG Asus Fan Control is a Python-based script specifically designed for Asus Vivobook notebooks, where regulated fan control is otherwise unavailable.
+Many Asus Vivobooks have hardware limitations under Linux, preventing direct fan control through standard utilities.
+This script provides a solution by leveraging the `lm-sensors` package and root permissions to manage fan speeds effectively.
 The script provides three modes: **System Mode**, **GG Mode**, and **Gaming Mode**, each designed to optimize cooling and performance based on the user’s choice.

 ![2024-10-11_14-47](https://github.com/user-attachments/assets/61cc254f-a5a7-4c05-a470-4ed0263b01e0)

 ## Features